algorandfoundation/beaker/blog/blog.md

 ## More

-There is a lot more not covered here and a lot still to be done.
+There is a lot more not covered here, and a lot still to be done.

 See the docs at https://beaker.algo.xyz